Recommended models

 Text-only research preview model optimized for near-instant, real-time coding iteration.
 Available to ChatGPT Pro users.

-For most tasks in Codex, start with gpt-5.4.
-It combines strong coding,
+For most tasks in Codex, start with gpt-5.5 when it appears in your model

-model.
-Use gpt-5.4-mini when you want a faster, lower-cost option for
+gpt-5.4-mini when you want a faster, lower-cost option for lighter coding

-lighter coding tasks or subagents.
-The gpt-5.3-codex-spark model is
+tasks or subagents.
+The gpt-5.3-codex-spark model is available in research

-available in research preview for ChatGPT Pro subscribers and is optimized for
+preview for ChatGPT Pro subscribers and is optimized for near-instant,

 Alternative models

-Previous general-purpose model for coding and agentic tasks across industries and domains.
-Succeeded by GPT-5.4.
+Previous general-purpose model for coding and agentic tasks, including hard debugging tasks that benefit from deeper deliberation.

 Other models